 The rights and duties for beneficiaries with regard to employment are included in the Aliens Labour Act.[1]
 This law is based on international and European legislation.[2]
 In the Netherlands, refugees and subsidiary protection beneficiaries with a residence permit have free access to the Dutch labour market as soon as they receive their residence permit.
-The identification card (W-document) must contain a notification stating: “free access to the labour market, no work permit required” (arbeid vrij toegestaan, tewerkstellingsvergunning niet vereist).
+The residence permit must contain a notification stating: ‘free access to the labour market, no work permit required’ (arbeid vrij toegestaan, tewerkstellingsvergunning niet vereist).
 Free access means in this context: free access to employment, the right to entrepreneurship, to follow an internship or to do voluntary work.
-There is no work permit or a so-called “volunteer’s declaration” required.
-Dutch law makes no distinction between refugees or subsidiary protection beneficiaries.
+There is no work permit or a so-called ‘volunteer’s declaration’ required.
+Dutch law makes no distinction between refugees or subsidiary protection beneficiaries in this regard.

 According to several studies, the position of beneficiaries of international protection on the Dutch labour market is very vulnerable, with limited improvements made through time.[3]
 Although legal access to labour participation is granted, the effective access is limited as they face practical obstacles, such as psychological and physical distress, lack of documentation proving qualifications, lack of a social network, low educational levels, lack of language proficiency, etc. Therefore, beneficiaries are in a more disadvantageous position than other immigrants or Dutch nationals.[4]
 The number of beneficiaries with paid employment increased in 2022 compared to the previous year.
 Among the beneficiaries who were granted residence permits in 2014, 45 percent had a job by mid-2022.
 Looking at the characteristics of the most recent jobs, the majority of beneficiaries have part-time employment (53 percent) and a temporary contract (79 percent).
 Among those employed, 5 percent work as self-employed individuals.[5]
-Furthermore, research demonstrates an upcoming trend where municipalities support beneficiaries in maintaining their jobs; one third of the municipalities continue their guidance after beneficiaries started a job.[6]
-The decrease in number of beneficiaries actively working during the pandemic seems to be resolved, this is mainly because they also benefit from the high labour demand in the Netherlands at the moment.[7]
+Specific figures on the number of beneficiaries with paid employment in 2023 are not yet available.
+The Central Bureau of Statistics (CBS) updates these figures annually; the most recent update includes data up to 1 July 2023.
+In the first half of 2023, 10% of beneficiaries had secured employment within three months of receiving their residence permit.[6]
+Furthermore, research demonstrates an upcoming trend where municipalities support beneficiaries in maintaining their jobs; one third of the municipalities continue their guidance after beneficiaries started a job.[7]
+The decrease in number of beneficiaries actively working during the pandemic seems to be resolved, this is mainly because they also benefit from the high labour demand in the Netherlands at the moment.[8]

-The Dutch government applies a hybrid approach to employment-related support measures, by combining generic measures for migrants with specific tailored measures to beneficiaries.
-Examples are Dutch integration courses, assistance in obtaining recognition of professional qualifications and housing assistance.[8]
-Employment services find their legal basis in the Participation Act (Participatiewet).[9]
-For asylum seekers the government also tends to improve the labour participation by focussing on participation at an earlier stage, i.e. while people are still in an AZC.
-An example of this, is the so-called ‘screening and matching’ process, during which the COA conducts a screening of labour skills and finds a matching municipality for housing in order to increase job opportunities.
-Furthermore, COA provides language classes for asylum seekers in the reception centres who are likely to receive international protection (at this moment only for Syrians, Eritreans, Turks, Yemeni and stateless persons).[10]
+The Dutch government adopts a hybrid approach to employment-related support measures, by combining generic initiatives for migrants with specific, tailored assistance for beneficiaries of international protection.
+Examples include Dutch integration courses, support for obtaining recognition of professional qualifications and housing assistance.[9]
+Employment services are legally anchored in the Participation Act (Participatiewet).[10]
+For asylum applicants the government also tends to improve the labour participation by focussing on participation at an earlier stage, i.e. while people are still in AZCs.
+An example of this is the so-called ‘screening and matching’ process, during which the COA conducts a screening of labour skills and matches individuals with municipalities that offer better employment opportunities.
+Additionally, COA provides language classes in the reception centres for asylum applicants likely to receive international protection (currently limited to individuals from Syria, Eritrea, Turkey, Yemen and, stateless persons).[11]

 For many job opportunities, professional qualifications are required.
 In order to obtain recognition of these qualifications, the Cooperation Organisation for Vocational Education, Training and the Labour Market (Stichting Samenwerking Beroepsonderwijs BedrijfslevenSBB) jointly compare foreign diplomas with the Dutch educational system.[12]
 In case a refugee follows a compulsory Dutch integration course, this is provided for free.
 The main obstacle is that many refugees lack any credible documents to prove their qualifications.
 Furthermore, a low educational level form impede access to language courses or vocational educational training.[13]